Ivvy-lwy/Analysis-on-Image-Matting-Algorithm/README.md

 # Analysis of Autonomous Image Matting Algorithms: SHM vs. GFM

+## Overview
+This project is part of the University of Toronto CSC413 Neural Networks & Deep Learning coursework.
+It focuses on leveraging machine learning algorithms to predict the likelihood of students correctly answering specific diagnostic questions in an online education setting.
+The predictions are based on the students' prior responses to other questions and the responses from other students.

 ## Description
 In the realms of deep learning and computer vision, image matting stands out as a prominent technique for the discerning extraction of foregrounds from varied backgrounds.
 Traditionally, most image matting methodologies necessitate user-generated trimaps to tackle intricate regions like hair, a step that often becomes a bottleneck for automation.